ruby/www.ruby-lang.org/en/news/_posts/2018-11-06-ruby-2-6-0-preview3-released.md

 * Transient Heap (theap) is introduced.
-[Bug #14858] [Feature #14989] theap is managed heap for short-living memory objects which are pointed by specific classes (Array, Hash, Object, Struct).
+[Bug #14858] [Feature #14989] theap is managed heap for short-living memory objects which are pointed by specific classes (Array, Hash, Object, and Struct).
 For example, making small and short-living Hash object is x2 faster.
 With rdoc benchmark, we observed 6-7% performance improvement.